engelsjk/info-uss-fitzgerald/README.md

 "USS Fitzgerald and MV ACX Crystal Collision", Wikipedia<br>
 <a href="https://en.wikipedia.org/wiki/USS_Fitzgerald_and_MV_ACX_Crystal_collision" target="_blank">https://en.wikipedia.org/wiki/USS_Fitzgerald_and_MV_ACX_Crystal_collision</a>

 "HOW COULD THIS HAPPEN?
-THE FITZGERALD, THE U.S. NAVY, AND COLLISIONS AT SEA"<br>by Bryan Mcgrath for War On The Rocks<br>
+THE FITZGERALD, THE U.S. NAVY, AND COLLISIONS AT SEA"<br>by Bryan McGrath for War On The Rocks<br>
 <a href="https://warontherocks.com/2017/06/how-could-this-happen-the-fitzgerald-the-u-s-navy-and-collisions-at-sea/" target="_blank">https://warontherocks.com/2017/06/how-could-this-happen-the-fitzgerald-the-u-s-navy-and-collisions-at-sea/</a>

 "Maritime Mystery: Why a U.S. Destroyer Failed to Dodge a Cargo Ship"<br>by Scott Shane for NYT<br>